cozy/cozy-setup/README.md

 * Python runtime
 * Node.js runtime
 * CouchDB document database
-* Node tools: cozy-controller, cozy-monitor, coffee-script, compound, brunch
+* Node tools: cozy-controller, cozy-monitor, coffee-script, brunch
 * Cozy Controller Daemon
-* Cozy data indexer
+* Cozy Data Indexer
-* Cozy data layer
+* Cozy Data System
-* Cozy proxy
+* Cozy Proxy
-* Cozy Home (web app)
+* Cozy Home

 If you want to know more about how Cozy works you can check our [architecture